hadigghazi/SmartCampus/README.md

 >SmartCampus is a comprehensive university system designed to streamline student administration, enhance learning experiences, and facilitate effective communication.
 >
 >SmartCampus provides a user-friendly platform for managing student information, payments, course and grade dashboards, and a learning management system.
-It includes advanced features that is represented by many AI driven and #D functionalities.
+It includes advanced features that is represented by many AI driven and 3D functionalities.
 Our goal is to enhance the educational experience through innovative technology and efficient management tools, ensuring a seamless and engaging experience for students, instructors and administrators.

 ## User Stories